Francisco Arriví: Theatrical career

 Upon his return to Puerto Rico, and under the direction of Leopoldo Santiago Lavandero, Arriví joined the Sociedad Dramática de Teatro Popular (Drama Society of Popular Theater), who called themselves Areyto (Areyto is a Taino word which means "majestic ceremonial dance").
 Arriví used his experience with Areyto in his later theatrical presentations.

 Arriví earned a living as an educator at the Escuela Superior de Ponce (Ponce High School) where he founded the school's student drama club, the Tinglado Puertorriqueño.
 In 1940 he began his career as a playwright at the school, after staging his original play Club de Solteros (Bachelors Club).

 Arriví actively collaborated with an educational program sponsored by the Department of Education called Escuela del Aire (The Airwave School) broadcast over WIPR Radio.
 His show, From the Jungle to the Skyscrapers, presented many radio plays and was considered the best radio show on the island.
 These plays included Hacienda Villareal, Alma de Leyenda (Legendary Soul), Heroes de Guerra (War Heroes) and Pajinas de Nuestra Historia (Pages of our History), all written by Arriví.

 In 1949, in New York City, Arriví was granted a scholarship from the Rockefeller Foundation and earned his master's degree in Radio and Theater from Columbia University.

 In 1951, Arriví had the distinction of writing Ayer y Hoy (Yesterday and Today), the first television program transmitted in Puerto Rico.
 During the two years that he spent behind the T.V. cameras, he wrote the script for El Niño Dios (The Child God) and Luis Muñoz Rivera.

 In 1955, Arriví presented one of his greatest works Bolero y Plena at the University Theater and, in 1958, he presented Vejigantes in the First Festival of Puerto Rican Theater.
 These were followed by Sirena (Mermaid) and Medusa en la Bahía (Medusa in the Bay).
 In addition, Arriví gained international recognition and his plays were presented abroad.

-In 1959, Vejigantes presented by Frank Dauster received an award from the Institute of Literature.
+In 1959, Vejigantes, a work which presents the "complexities of Puerto Rican racial identity", was presented by Frank Dauster and received an award from the Institute of Literature.
 That same year he was named director of the theater program of the Puerto Rican Institute of Culture.
 Also that same year, Arrivi and fellow Puerto Rican theater figure, Leopoldo Santiago, went to the western Puerto Rico city of Mayagüez to watch a play.
 During that trip, they were among the first people outside Mayagüez to discover young actor, Adrian Garcia.

 In 1961 he organized the First Playwright's Seminary.
 In the seventh celebration of the Puerto Rican Theater Festival, Arriví presented a new version of his first play Club de Solteros (Bachelors Club), now titled Coctel de Don Nadie (Mr. Nobody's Cocktail).
 His other acclaimed works include: Acto de Fe (Act of Faith), Cantico Para un Recuerdo (Song of Remembrance) and Absurdos Contra la Muerte (Absurdities Against Death).